grodansparadis/vscp-doc-spec/class2.level1.phone.md

 ----

 ## Type=6 (0x06) - Giveup
-    VSCP_TYPE_PHONE_GIVEUP
-The call has been terminated by the originating end. byte
+    VSCP_TYPE_PHONE_GIVEUPThe call has been terminated by the originating end. byte

 | Byte | Description |
  | :----: | ----------- |